 Narrative writing aims to tell a story through the form of essays or lengthy writing like a blog.
-The first rule of narrative writing is to create the perfect atmosphere for your story through your writing and further provide a real-world experience to your reader through your words.
+The first rule of narrative writing is to look for the right story writing topic and create the perfect atmosphere for your story through your writing and further provide a real-world experience to your reader through your words.

 Here is the format of narrative writing:

 - Introduction: Create the right introduction in narrative writing by a compelling first line and a setting for your essay that can hook the person who is reading

 - Beginning: Build on the main plot and introduce your main characters

 - Middle: Focus on the conflict of your narrative